rmaziarka/radekmaziarka.pl/page/content/en/posts/2021/2020-03/conway-law/index.md

 [![](/images/2019/02/1.jpg)](/images/2019/02/1.jpg)

-There is a lot of talk about Conway’s Law when it comes to [microservices](https://martinfowler.com/articles/microservices.html#OrganizedAroundBusinessCapabilities).
+There is a lot of talk about Conway’s Law, when it comes to [microservices](https://martinfowler.com/articles/microservices.html#OrganizedAroundBusinessCapabilities).
 Incorrect division of people into teams will result in communicational problems, which will then translate into the created solution.
 Additionally, team autonomy can be mention as one of the common problems.
 Teams will be affecting each other, which at the end will be copied into architecture – the created system will be tightly-coupled.

 ## Conway’s Law – practical examples

-2 interesting examples can be found in the literature that describes exceptionally well Conway’s law in practice.
+2 interesting examples can be found in the literature, that describes exceptionally well Conway’s law in practice.

 [![](/images/2019/02/2.jpg)](/images/2019/02/2.jpg)